denismoroz/fend-p4/README.md

 ####Part 2: Optimize Frames per Second in pizza.html

 Optimizations scrolling:
  Problem function is views/js/main.js updatePositions().
-Main issue that is it recalucate phase var for each element but that is expensive
+Main issue that it is recalucate phase var for each element
  Soluiton:
- 	1. precalucate phases map, because there are only 5 values because we do % 5 on item number that lead looping of phase from 0 to 4.
+ 	1. precalucate phases map, because there are only 5 values for phases.
+We do % 5 on item number that lead looping of phase from 0 to 4.
  	2. use right phase on calculation moving pizzas.

 Optimizations change pizza size: